How does one optimize pages for MSN, given that they use a machine-based ranking system for ranking search results and returning results to visitors?

 - Anchor text and inlinks, and;

-Feature based ranking
+Feature based rankings

 They list some of the features, from the categories listed above, but not all of them.

-Popularity is interesting, because they used MSN toolbar data to find out which pages were the most popular.
-Other sources they note for finding popularity include proxy logs (which tend to be on the small side for these purposes), and click through rates, such as were used by older search engines like Direct Hit.
-The advantage of using toolbar visits is that it includes information about site visits beyond that gathered from the use of a search engine, such as clicking on favorites, or following links from one page to another.
+Popularity is interesting because they used MSN toolbar data to find out which pages were the most popular.
+Other sources they note for finding popularity include proxy logs (which tend to be on the small side for these purposes), and click-through rates, such as were used by older search engines like Direct Hit.
+The advantage of using toolbar visits is that it includes information about site visits beyond that gathered from the use of a search engine, such as clicking on favorites or following links from one page to another.

 Page (and URL) features can include such things as the number of words on a page, frequency of the most common terms, and more.